mytchallb/daly/README.md

 Your personalised daily email summary.

-Get a quick overview of the weather, news headlines, favourite blog posts, crypto prices and weekly calender events.
+Send a quick overview of the weather, news headlines, favourite blog posts, crypto prices and weekly calender events.

+A simple Node.js app which can be set up to run as a CRON job.

 ## Installation